-The NET Safeguarding Lead will liaise with the Academy Principal and other staff about issues to do with protecting children from radicalisation.
+The NET Safeguarding Lead will liaise with the school Principal and other staff about issues to do with protecting children from radicalisation.

-Role of the Academy Principal
+Role of the School Principal

-It is the role of the Academy Principal/Lead Designated Safeguarding Lead (DSL) to:
+It is the role of the School Principal/Designated Safeguarding Lead (DSL) to:

-- ensure that the school and its staff respond to preventing radicalisation on a day-to-day basis, - ensure that St. Peter's CE Academy's curriculum addresses the issues involved in radicalisation ensure that staff conduct is consistent with preventing radicalisation.
+- ensure that the school and its staff respond to preventing radicalisation on a day-today basis, - ensure that Raunds Park Infant's curriculum addresses the issues involved in radicalisation ensure that staff conduct is consistent with preventing radicalisation.